junov/OffscreenCanvasAnimation/OffscreenCanvasAnimation.md

 ```

 #### Processing model
-* Window.requestAnimationFrame: Backward compatible, no change in behaviour except that the callback now receives a dummy
+* Window.requestAnimationFrame: Backward compatible, no change in behaviour except that the callback now receives a dummy second argument.
-  second argument.
 * Worker.requestAnimationFrame: Behavior similar to Window.requestAnimationFrame.
-The event loop processing model for worker global scope must be altered to contain "graphics update" step which is in sync with the same physical dispaly device as the Window object of the browsing context that created the Worker.
+The event loop processing model for worker global scope must be altered to contain "graphics update" step which is in sync with the same physical display device as the Window object of the browsing context that created the Worker.
 Once all the animation callbacks have been executed, the OffscreenCanvases that are linked to placeholder canvases may atomically update their respective contents on screen.
 * XRSession.requestAnimationFrame: synchronized with the XR device.

 #### Possible future additions